pritayan/Arctyx/README.md

 ## Tips
 Tips (do after installation)

-    You can use a systemd service or autostart Arctyx with Hyprland by adding it to your config.
+-You can use a systemd service or autostart Arctyx with Hyprland by adding it to your config.

-    Position the launcher icon using Hyprland rules if needed.
+-Position the launcher icon using Hyprland rules if needed.

-    Adjust paths inside .sh files if your directories differ.
+-Adjust paths inside .sh files if your directories differ.

-    Add keybinds in Hyprland config to toggle eww open & eww close for convenience.
+-Add keybinds in Hyprland config to toggle eww open & eww close for convenience.

-    Avoid autostarting popups; use scripts or keybinds for more control.
+-Avoid autostarting popups; use scripts or keybinds for more control.

-    Plan a fallback “kill switch” if widgets hide before quitting EWW.
+-Plan a fallback “kill switch” if widgets hide before quitting EWW.
 ---

 ## 📦 Installation